SOAR

 Automatic contextualization and response

-The most important FAQ from the SOAR area
+The most important FAQs from the SOAR area

-SOAR (Security Orchestration, Automation and Response) is a combination of compatible programs that enables an organization to collect security threat data from a wide variety of sources.
+SOAR (Security Orchestration, Automation and Response) is a combination of compatible programs that enables a company to collect data on security threats from a wide variety of sources.

-Security Orchestration, Automation and Response (SOAR) systems provide a platform to efficiently process incoming alarms from various IT security systems within the company.
-To this end, they bring together all the relevant information within the company that is required to process a potential IT security incident.
-Furthermore, the tools offer the possibility to react automatically to alarm messages and to initiate appropriate protective measures.
+Security Orchestration, Automation and Response (SOAR) systems provide a platform for efficiently processing incoming alarms from various IT security systems within the company.
+To this end, they bring together all the relevant information in the company that is required to process a potential IT security incident.
+The tools also offer the option of reacting automatically to alarm messages and initiating appropriate protective measures.
 A SOAR supports security analysts in threat and vulnerability management, the incident response process and the automation of various security-related processes.

-In addition to a SIEM, SOAR, which is integrated in the company, is the central tool for processing potential security incidents as part of the incident response process.
-It combines all the security tools used in the company on a single platform, combines the available information and supports the collaboration of several analysts on a case.
-It also serves to document past incidents.
+The SOAR integrated in the company is, alongside a SIEM, the central tool for processing potential security incidents as part of the incident response process.
+To this end, it brings together all the security tools used in the company on a single platform, combines the available information and supports the collaboration of several analysts on a single case.
+It also serves to document past events.

 • Central connection of all security tools